Russian Armed Forces: War crimes

-War crimes committed by the Russian Armed Forces have been documented in several military conflicts, including the Second Chechen War, the Russo-Georgian War, and the Russian invasion of Ukraine.
+War crimes committed by the Russian Armed Forces have been documented in several military conflicts, including the Second Chechen War, the Russo-Georgian War, and the Russo-Ukrainian war.

 In 2024, the International Criminal Court issued arrest warrants for top Russian military officers Sergei Shoigu, Valery Gerasimov, Sergey Kobylash, and Viktor Sokolov for alleged war crimes of directing attacks against civilians and civilian objects in Ukraine.
 In May 2025, a UN report concluded that the Russian Armed Forces's recurrent drone attacks on civilians in Kherson amount to war crimes and crimes against humanity.